sdattri/MIDAS_Spec_V1/appendix-a.md

 #### Rate Information

-Uploaded rates must also contain rate information that makes up the header section of the XML.
+Uploaded rates must also contain rate information that makes up the header section of the XML or JSON.
 Many of these are optional, but including all of those applicable to the rate will substantially help users.

 * **RateID** _required_ This is the Rate Identification Number (RIN)
 * **RateName** _required_ The LSE’s name for the rate plan, consistent with the CEC’s Interval Meter Database as required by California Code of Regulations, Title 20, section 134¬4